Realgar

 At Jiepaiyu Mine, Shimen deposit, Shimen county, Changde, Hunan, China, realgar is the principal ore mineral, and calcite is the main gangue mineral (Minrec 38.1.52).

-At Bouismas Mine, Zagora Province, Drâa-Tafilalet Region, Morocco, realgar crystals to 2 mm on calcite have been found in a löllingite vein (Minrec 38.5.389).
+At the Bouismas Mine, Zagora Province, Drâa-Tafilalet Region, Morocco, realgar crystals to 2 mm on calcite have been found in a löllingite vein (Minrec 38.5.389).

-At the Palomo Mine, Huachocolpa District, Huancavelica Province, Huancavelica, Peru, very dark red crystals realgarto 4 cm on quartz druses have been found (Minrec 42.2.166), partially altered to pararealgar.
+At the Palomo Mines, Huachocolpa District, Huancavelica Province, Huancavelica, Peru, very dark red crystals realgarto 4 cm on quartz druses have been found (Minrec 42.2.166), partially altered to pararealgar.
 A few specimens of realgar to 1 cm have been found with tetrahedrite, galena and sphalerite (Minrec 39.2.99).

 At Baia Sprie mine, Baia Sprie, Maramureș, Romania, fine crystals realgar to 6 cm on a chalky white matrix with quartz and pyrite. some show mixtures of realgar and stibnite crystals overlying realgar of an earlier generation (Minrec 37.3.243-244).